microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 ### [Templates](https://www.fast.design/docs/fast-element/declaring-templates)

-To create an HTML template for an element, import and use the html tagged template helper and pass the template to the `@customElement` decorator:
+To create an HTML template for an element, import and use the html tagged template helper and pass the template to the `@customElement` decorator.

+**Example:**

 ```ts
 import { FASTElement, customElement, attr, html } from "@microsoft/fast-element";